Loping151/FAFO/README.md

 Fetch Anything From Objaverse

+## Known Issues

+You might fail to download anything from GitHub using Objverse.
+Most of the data are from github so this seems a serious problem.
+It is an issue with Objaverse itself, see: https://github.com/allenai/objaverse-xl/issues/5

 ## Introduction

 FAFO (Fetch Anything From Objaverse) is a tool that enables you to convert 3D models from glTF format to OBJ format easily and efficiently.